 - Easy to clean.

-- Awkward to use on other areas of the body.
+- It’s awkward to use on other areas of the body.

 Best Budget-Friendly Heating Pad

 You may only be experiencing minor aches during your pregnancy.
-Therefore, you might not want to purchase anything too expensive.
+So, you might not want to purchase anything too expensive.

-In this case, the Doucai hot water bottle could just be enough for you.
-It’s made out of PVC plastic and is highly durable.
+In this case, the Aikotoo hot water bottle could just be enough for you.
+It’s made of PVC plastic and is highly durable.
 You simply pour hot water into the opening, close it, and you’re good to go.

-The compact size makes it great for small areas on the body.
-Place it underneath you when relaxing on the couch, or keep it on your hip.
+This set includes two hot water bottles, so you can comfort more than one area at a time.
+The compact size makes them great for small areas of the body.
+Place one underneath you when relaxing on the couch and another on your hip.

 - Durable material.